tranlybuu/tranlybuu/README.md

-# Tran Ly Buu - FE Developer
+# Tran Ly Buu - Back-End Developer

-I am a student majoring in Data Science and Artificial Intelligence at Hue University and gained practical experience at a local software company as a FE Developer (VueJS).
+I am a student majoring in Data Science and Artificial Intelligence at Hue University and gained practical experience at a local software company as a Web Developer (VueJS - Gin Gonic).
 I am able to quickly absorb and learn new information, highly adaptable to my surroundings, and I am learning more skills in web programming in the future!

 ## Experience